Aschwins/aschwins.github.io/_posts/2023-07-04-bo-from-scratch.md

 related_posts: false
 ---

-To include a jupyter notebook in a post, you can use the following code:

 {% assign jupyter_path = 'assets/jupyter/bo1-BOFromScratch.ipynb' | relative_url %}
 {% capture notebook_exists %}{% file_exists assets/jupyter/blog.ipynb %}{% endcapture %}
 {% if notebook_exists == 'true' %}